qwwertyz/Catnip-clicker/catnip-clicker/README.md

 <!-- ABOUT -->
 ## About The Project

 hello!
-One day I'll be happy
+One day I'll be happy when hackatime is finally fixed
 <p align="right">(<a href="#readme-top">top</a>)</p>